How Long do Care Proceedings Take?

 Share Article:

 You sometimes hear about families being involved in Care Proceedings.
-This is where the Children’s Social Work Services Department of a local authority look into the welfare of a child and ask the Court to decide what arrangements are best for that child.
+This is where the Children’s Social Work Department of a local authority look into the welfare of a child and ask the Court to decide what arrangements are best for that child.

 While each case is different, the law says that in England and Wales, child care cases should usually be finished within 26 weeks of the application being made.
-Although in exceptional circumstances it could take a little longer.
+Although in exceptional circumstances it could take longer.
 This would only happen if the judge decided more time is necessary in order to deal with the case ‘justly’ i.e. fairly.

 Whilst the case is awaiting a final decision, the Family Court can make an interim care order which is a temporary order and will only last until another order or final decision is made.

-We know the costs of legal advice can be a worry for you – so it’s important to know that Legal Aid is automatically available for any parent or person who has parental responsibility for the child and becomes involved in care proceedings.
+At Simpson Millar, we know the costs of legal advice can be a worry for you – so it’s important to know that Legal Aid is automatically available for any parent or person who has parental responsibility for the child and becomes involved in care proceedings.

-Care Proceeding Court Hearings
+Understanding Care Proceeding Court Hearings

 Care Proceedings do involve court hearings.
-They are an important part of the process and allow both sides of the story to be presented in front of a judge who is an expert in these matters.
+They are an important part of the process and allow both sides of the case to be presented in front of a judge who is an expert in these matters.

 The first court hearing is usually a Case Management Hearing.
 This is where the application and the care plan for the child will be considered and an initial decision made on whether temporary orders are necessary.
 At the hearing the main issues in the case will be identified and a timetable will be set, which will include what reports need to be prepared in order for the Court to come to a decision.